 Trialog participated in the ITU Workshop on Artificial Intelligence, Machine Learning & Security in Geneva on Monday, January 21th.
-Antonio Kung, President of the company, gave a presentation on the impact of AI on life cycle processes.
-At this occasion he gave us the conclusions of the discussions held during the event.
+Antonio Kung, President, gave a presentation on the impact of AI on life cycle processes.

 The first paper was presented with the collaboration of CoESSI at the C&SAR conference in November 2018 in Rennes.
 It underlines the importance of considering the ecosystem in the analysis of security and privacy processes when building and operating an IoT system.